pan-efs/pinata-python/README.md

 > Note: The API has not been tested for the professional plan.
 Yet, it doesn't mean that it doesn't work for it.

 ## Notes

+* The pinata-python API does not support [Pinata Submarine API](https://docs.pinata.cloud/pinata-submarine-api).
+Also, it has been built before Pinata Submarine API was released.

 * The pinata-python API is unofficial.
 There is no any kind of collaboration between the author and pinata.